Morse-Bott cohomology from homological perturbation theory: Introduction

 \subsection{Cohomology of flow categories}

-It turns out all critical manifolds and compactified moduli spaces form a Morse-Bott setting determines a category, called flow category, which was first introduced by Cohen, Jones and Segal in \cite{cohen1995floer} to organize all the moduli spaces of flow lines in Morse/Floer theory.
+It turns out that all critical manifolds and \emph{compactified} moduli spaces from a Morse-Bott setting determine a category, namely a flow category, which was first introduced by Cohen, Jones and Segal in \cite{cohen1995floer} to organize all the moduli spaces of flow lines in Morse/Floer theories.
 Roughly speaking, the objects of a flow category come from critical points, and the morphisms are (broken) flow lines.